Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: A Case Study: Airline On-time Performance Data

-For illustration purpose, we consider a main-effects logistic regression model for binary response ArrDel15 (arrival delay for $15$ minutes or more, 1=YES) with three categorical covariates and one continuous covariate: QUARTER (season, $1 \sim 4$) instead of MONTH for simplification purpose; DayOfWeek (day of week, $1 \sim 7$); DepTimeBlk (departure time block, $1 \sim 4$) following the convention of the O'Hare international airport; and DISTANCE (distance of flight, $8 \sim 4983$ miles) (see Table~\ref{tab:casevar} in the Appendix for detailed descriptions of these variables).
+For illustration purpose, we consider a main-effects logistic regression model for binary response {\tt ArrDel15} (arrival delay for $15$ minutes or more, 1=YES) with three categorical covariates and one continuous covariate: {\tt QUARTER} (season, $1 \sim 4$) instead of {\tt MONTH} for simplification purpose; {\tt DayOfWeek} (day of week, $1 \sim 7$); {\tt DepTimeBlk} (departure time block, $1 \sim 4$) following the convention of the O'Hare International Airport; and {\tt DISTANCE} (distance of flight, $8 \sim 4983$ miles).
+More details about the data and the fitted models could be found in Section~\ref{sec:cases} of the Supplementary Material.

-In order to evaluate the performances of MR and SMR even when the full data estimate is not available, we generate the ``oracle" coefficient values (denoted by $\boldsymbol\beta$, see Table~\ref{tab:oracle} in the Supplementary Materials) by fitting the main-effects logistic model on the data files from March 2012 to February 2017, and then simulate pseudo responses 10 times through the logistic model with the oracle parameter values $\boldsymbol\beta$.
+In order to evaluate the performance of MR and SMR given that the full data estimate is not available, we choose the MR estimate of the main-effects logistic model on the last 5 years' data (from January 2015 to December 2019) as the ``oracle" regression coefficients (denoted by $\boldsymbol\beta$, see Table~\ref{tab:oracle} in the Supplementary Material), and simulate 10 independent replicates of responses using the logistic model with the oracle parameter values $\boldsymbol\beta$.